Abnormal dense and dilute nuclear systems

-Experimental search for abnormal nuclei was carried out in natural samples among the products of interactions between high-energy particles and matter, in fission products, in heavy-ion collisions, etc., see Refs.~\cite{Frankel:1975fa,Holt:1976af,Aleshin:1976ww,Kulikov:1976bw,Price1975,Frankel1976,Karnaukhov1977,Buchwald}.
-Although no abnormal states were found presently, a number of observations demonstrate anomalies that defy conventional physics interpretations.
+Although no abnormal states were found, presently a number of observations demonstrate anomalies that defy conventional physics interpretations.
 May be at least some of them are related to the anomalous nuclear states.
 We mention several such anomalies.
 A very heavy particle was detected passing through a balloon-borne stack of Cherenkov film, emulsion, and Lexan sheets~\cite{PriceShirk1975}.
 It could be a neutron anomalous nucleus.
 The spectra of nuclei obtained in the aerostatic JACEE experiment with an emulsion chamber show a peculiar bend at the cosmic ray energy of 3\,PeV.
-The change in the slope of the spectrum was suggested in Ref.~\cite{Shaulov2022} to be explained by the appearance of an anomalous component of cosmic rays, which is much heavier than the nuclear component and, possibly, consists of particles of strange quark matter.
+The change in the slope of the spectrum was suggested in Ref.~\cite{Shaulov2022} to be explained by the appearance of an anomalous component of cosmic rays, which is much heavier than the ordinary nuclear component and could be associated, e.g., with quark nuggets or abnormal $\pi$ or $\sigma$ condensate nuclei.
 In the transition region, both nuclei and strangelets can exist, that leads to large fluctuations in the events observed in the experiments with X-ray emulsion chambers.